 - In early 2020, we faced the start of COVID-19 pandemic.
 We were deemed an essential business and were able to remain largely operational but had to rethink processes and protocols to ensure employee and customer safety and deal with supply chain disruptions.

-- By 2022, we’d added five new landscape management branches in Delmarva (DE), Richmond East (VA), Wilmington (DE), Durham (NC), and Dulles (VA), growing our total branches to 31 and our team to just over 2000.
+- By 2022, we’d added five new landscape management branches in Delmarva (DE), Richmond East (VA), Wilmington (DE), Durham (NC), and Dulles (VA) and a landscape construction branch in Nashville (TN), growing our total branches to 31 and our team to just over 2000.

 - We continued our Field Day tradition with charitable giving events at the Children’s National Research & Innovation Campus in Washington, D.C.
 (2021) and the Long Branch Community Center in Silver Spring, MD (2022).